DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

 ## Announcement: Phoenix Engine's first Beta has been released!
-The full release is underway!
+The first release candidate is expected to come out soon!

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.